 History of Art & Visual Culture Classes

 If you are having difficulty getting into studio art classes, you can try to enroll for a History of Art and Visual Culture, if you haven't taken comparable courses at your community college.
 Two History of Art and Visual Culture classes are required for the art major, one with a Western emphasis and one with a non-Western emphasis.
 You may substitute appropriate upper division HAVC classes for the lower division requirements.
 If you are thinking of pursuing a minor in another subject, you can enroll in one of those required classes.

 General Education Requirements (G.E.'s)

-If you have general education requirements to complete, you can enroll in them along with required art courses throughout your attendance at UCSC.
+If you have general education requirements to complete, you should enroll in them along with required art courses throughout your attendance at UCSC.